JiaweiZhuang/old_cloud_GC/README.md

 Sign up for the **Research Cloud Program** and download the **Researcher’s Handbook** !

-## Near-term plans

-Some of the future plans can be achieved very soon, hopefully this summer (after I get rid of the annoying final exams).

-* Detailed timing test and cost analysis

-* Separate the core operating system and the data storage; provide more complete input data.

 ## Additional resources

 [1] *Cloud Computing in Ocean and Atmospheric Sciences[M].
 Elsevier, 2016.*